Engineering solutions for global challenges

 Tech for good across three pillars: wildlife conservation, social impact, and innovation.
 We're a non-profit foundation working alongside rangers, NGOs and communities worldwide.

-Three focus areas where our technology makes a difference — from wildlife rangers in remote national parks to communities right here in the Netherlands.
+Where our technology makes a difference — from wildlife rangers in remote national parks to local communities.

 Anti-poaching, wildlife monitoring and human-wildlife coexistence — built with rangers, NGOs and research partners on the ground.